Call

 Find relief from dry, itchy, irritated eyes

 Many of us experience dry, red, and watery eyes at some point in our lives, whether it’s from staring at screens for too long or living in a dry climate.
 Some people, however, have to deal with dry eyes every day.
-In some cases, symptoms may improve when you stop taking a medication that causes dry eyes or take frequent breaks from screens.
-However, if your symptoms don’t get better, you may have dry eye syndrome.
-If you struggle with dry eye, our dry eye specialist in Lakeport offers a range of treatments to help our patients in Lake and Mendocino County find lasting relief.

 What is dry eye syndrome?

-Dry eye syndrome, also known as dry eye disease, is a chronic condition that occurs when your eyes are unable to produce enough tears or when the tears evaporate too quickly.
-This can lead to discomfort and even damage to the surface of your eyes.
+Dry eye syndrome, also known as dry eye disease, is a chronic condition that occurs when your eyes are unable to produce enough tears or when the tears evaporate too quickly.¹ This can lead to discomfort and even damage to the surface of your eyes.
 That’s why it’s important to seek professional help if you suspect you may have this condition.

-Common dry eye symptoms in Lakeport, CA
+Common dry eye symptoms

 • A stinging, burning, or scratchy sensation in the eyes